blimatech/evento/README.md

 # evento
-Evento project on the Bytegrad Course on React &amp; NextJS
+Evento project on the Bytegrad Course on React &amp; NextJS.